Click here to sign up for ABCSD’s Weekly Newsletter.

 Yes, apprentices receive medical, dental, vision, and life insurance benefits.

 The rate of pay for apprentices is determined by the State of California and the U.S. Department of Labor and varies by trade.
-Wages depend on multiple factors including the location of your jobsite by county, and the bid advertisement date of the project.
+Wages depend on multiple factors including the location of your jobsite by county, and the bid advertisement date of the project, and your apprenticeship wage period.

 Wage information is discussed in more detail during applicant orientation.